browserengineering/book/book/visual-effects.md

-The `mix-blend-mode` CSS property's [definition][mix-blend-mode-def] actually says that the blending should occur with "the stacking context that contains the element" (actually, it's even more complicated---earlier sibling stacking contexts also blend, which is why the blue and orange rectangles in the example above blend to pink).
+The `mix-blend-mode` CSS property's [definition][mix-blend-mode-def] actually says that the blending should occur with "the stacking context that contains the element" (actually, it's even more complicated---earlier sibling stacking contexts also blend, which is why the blue and orange squares in the example above blend to pink).
 Now that you know how saving and resoring canvases work, you can see why it is defined this way.
 This also explains why I had to put an explicit white background on the `<html>` element, because that element always